richelbilderbeek/teaching/docs/papers/evaluation/README.md

 F2   |Description
 -----|---------------------------------------------------------------------
 0.903|Encourages the expression of the students' own ideas.
-0.888|Shows him/herself accesible in his/her relationship with students
+0.888|Shows him/herself accessible in his/her relationship with students
 0.872|Motivates students to ask about any doubts.
 0.835|Stimulates student participation in class.
 0.854|Shows interest in the concerns of each student.